 In recent years, Puerto Rico has been carving out a reputation for itself as the culinary capital of the Caribbean and, combining Spanish, American and First Nation influences, its ever-evolving food scene is unlike any other in the region.

 Pork and peppers feature heavily on dinner plates throughout the island, with roast pig on a spit a particular favourite.
 But yacht-goers after a more exclusive dining experience will not be disappointed with the choice of first-rate restaurants in the capital city of San Juan.

-Away from the city, tantalizing fried snacks – or frituras – can be sampled at roadside stalls, and it’s definitely worth charterers stepping ashore to try out the coconut arepas, piononos – plantains filled with beef – and bacalaítos, a mixture of pancake dough and salted cod.
+Away from the city, a tantalizing array of fried snacks can be sampled at roadside stalls.
+It’s definitely worth stepping ashore to try out the coconut arepas, beef-filled plantains known as piononos and bacalaítos, a mix of pancake dough and salted cod.

-An island of two personalities, this Leeward Islands gem has a diverse array of dishes to sample from classical European cuisine to West Indian curries and, with more than 400 restaurants across its 37 square meters, the hard part will be deciding where to book a table.
+An island of two personalities, this Leeward Islands gem has a diverse array of dishes to sample from classical European cuisine to West Indian curries.
+But, with more than 400 restaurants spread across the island's 37 square meters, it can be hard deciding where to book a table.

 Grand Case, located in the French part of Saint Martin, is home to many upscale waterfront restaurants, including the Bistrot Caraibes, where monster-size lobsters, smoked duck breast salad and braised red snapper with creamy saffron mussel sauce are bestsellers on the menu.